sunpy/sunpy/docs/guide/data_types/maps.rst

      'crval1': 'Coordinate value at reference point on naxis1 **required' ...

-The utility function `~sunpy.map.header_helper.make_fitswcs_header` will return a header with the appropriate FITS keywords once the Map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is provided.
+The utility function :func:`~sunpy.map.header_helper.make_fitswcs_header` will return a header with the appropriate FITS keywords once the Map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is provided.
 The `astropy.coordinates.SkyCoord` is defined by the user and contains information on the reference frame, reference coordinate, and observer location.
 This function returns a `sunpy.util.MetaDict`.
 The `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` must contain an observation time.

-The `~sunpy.map.header_helper.make_fitswcs_header` function also takes optional keyword arguments including ``reference_pixel`` and ``scale`` that describe the pixel coordinate at the reference coordinate (defined by the `~astropy.coordinates.SkyCoord`) and the spatial scale of the pixels, respectively.
+The :func:`~sunpy.map.header_helper.make_fitswcs_header` function also takes optional keyword arguments including ``reference_pixel`` and ``scale`` that describe the pixel coordinate at the reference coordinate (defined by the `~astropy.coordinates.SkyCoord`) and the spatial scale of the pixels, respectively.
 If neither of these are given their values default to the center of the data array and 1 arcsec, respectively.

 Here's an example of creating a header from some generic data and an `astropy.coordinates.SkyCoord`: